Erik Stenman

 About Erik

 Erik Stenman (Happi) is a senior technology leader and systems architect with three decades of experience building distributed, fault-tolerant systems.
-He founded HappiHacking in 2014 and continues to work with organizations that need infrastructure designed for reliability, compliance, and scale.
+He founded HappiHacking in 2014 as a home for writing, books, tools, experiments, and occasional consulting.

 He holds a Ph.D. in Computer Science from Uppsala University, where his research focused on native code compilation for the Erlang virtual machine (the HiPE project).
 After a postdoc at EPFL in Lausanne, working with Martin Odersky on early Scala development, he joined Klarna as its first CTO.